Routing brain traffic through the von Neumann bottleneck: Parallel sorting and refactoring: Discussion

 Part of the improvements in performance this study achieves come at the price of an increase in the number of lines of code and an increase in code complexity.
 In general one needs to weigh the achieved performance improvements against detrimental effects on maintainability.
 This is particularly relevant for a community code like the one under consideration, in which experienced developers are continuously replaced by new contributors.
 Highly optimized code may be more difficult to keep up to date and adjust to future compute node architectures.
 Next to conceptual documentation of optimization to core algorithms, code generation, as explored in the NESTML project \citep{Plotnikov16_93}, may be part of a strategy to reduce this friction between performance and code accessibility.
 A domain specific language lets a spectrum of users concentrate on the formal description of the problem while experienced developers make sure the generator produces optimized code, possibly even adapted to specific target architectures.
 Until simulations are fast enough to enable the investigation of plastic networks at natural density we have to find ways to cope with an increasing complexity of the algorithms and their respective implementations.

 Over the last two decades studies on simulation technology for spiking neuronal networks regularly report improvements in simulation speed on the order of several percent and improved scaling compared to the state-of-the-art technology.
 The stream of publications on simulation technology in the field shows that there was and still is room for substantial improvements.
 Nevertheless, at first sight it seems implausible that over this time span no canonical algorithm has emerged and progress shows no sign of saturation.
 The solution to this riddle is that new articles tend to immediately concentrate on the latest available hardware and are interested in their limits in terms of network size.
 This is driven by the desire of neuroscience to overcome the limitations of extremely downscaled models and arrive at a technology capable of representing relevant parts of the brain.
 Moreover, investigations of novel models in computational neuroscience have a life-cycle of roughly five years, the same time scale at which supercomputers are installed and decommissioned.
 Thus, both representative network models and the hardware to simulate them are in flux, which makes comprehensive performance studies difficult.
-The software evolution of spiking network simulation code is largely unknown and we may profit from a review exposing dead ends and volatile locations of the algorithm.
-In future the community needs to learn how to maintain reference models and data for a more systematic monitoring of technological progress.
+The software evolution of spiking network simulation code is largely unknown and the community may profit from a review exposing dead ends and volatile locations of the algorithm.
+For a more systematic monitoring of technological progress the community needs to learn how to establish and maintain reference models and keep track of benchmarking data and their respective metadata.

 The present study streamlines the routing of spikes in a compute node by a fully parallel partial sorting of the incoming spikes and refactoring of the code.
 This halves the number of instructions for this phase of the simulation and leads to a substantial reduction in simulation time.
 We expect that our work provides the basis for the successful application of techniques of latency hiding and vectorization.